Can I just say THANK YOU?

-So our Ellie has been having a rough transition into Kindergarten.
+So our Ellie has had a rough transition into Kindergarten.

 I come from the fabric that comfort food can make any bad situation a little better.

-I know in this day and age of all things paleo and low fat maybe that isn't as popular a solution.
+I know in this age of all things paleo and low-fat maybe that isn’t as popular a solution.